chenmike1986/change_pov/README.md

 ### Dependencies

+cudatoolkit, pytorch, torchvision, transformers, tensorboard, allennlp, allennlp-models.

 ### Executing program

-The annotated pov data is in the folder "pov_data".
+#### Preprocess

+In the "preprocessing" folder, it contains the pipeline components: identification of entity mentions and coreference resolution, change of verb conjugations and generation of candidate mention strings as described in the paper <a href="https://arxiv.org/abs/2103.04176">Changing the Narrative Perspective: From Deictic to Anaphoric Point of View</a>.
 The results in Table 5 of the paper are updated.
 We fixed a bug related to the way dropout was used, which leads to slightly different results (overall better), as shown in the table below.

 <p align="center">
 <img src="https://github.com/chenmike1986/change_pov/blob/main/mention_selection/update_results.png" width="450" height="120">
 </p>

+### Dataset

+The annotated pov data is in the folder "pov_data".